Discovering Château de Chambord

-And yet, in light of what little I’ve written, and so much more which has been left out, I can only conclude the U.S. National Library of Medicine is mocking us when it writes: “The double helix has not only reshaped biology, it has become a cultural icon, represented in sculpture, visual art, jewelry, and toys.”
+And yet, in light of what I’ve written—and so much more which has been left out—I can only conclude the U.S. National Library of Medicine is mocking us when it writes: “The double helix has not only reshaped biology, it has become a cultural icon, represented in sculpture, visual art, jewelry, and toys.”
+Oh dear.

-The double-snake helix thingy, whatever you want to call it, and wherever it is found—from the staff of Hermes to the capstone of Egypt’s Great Pyramid, and not to be overlooked, India’s Kundalini—is a conscious entity, if the occult has a say in it.
+The double-snake helix, wherever it is found—from the staff of Hermes to the capstone of Egypt’s Great Pyramid, and not to be overlooked, India’s kundalini—is a “conscious entity,” if the occult has a say in it.

-Francis Crick was not a fan of the Serpent’s great competitor, the religion of Christianity.
-Being ever so disdainful towards the Messiah who promised to crush the head of the Beguiler, he once quoted: “I do not respect Christian beliefs.
+And let us not forget (thanks for reminding me), Francis Crick was not a fan of the Serpent’s great competitor.
+Being ever so disdainful towards the Gospel which promised to crush the head of the Beguiler, he once quoted: “I do not respect Christian beliefs.
 I think they are ridiculous.
 If we could get rid of them, we could more easily get down to the serious problem of trying to find out what the world is all about.”

 The man who most certainly explored the doors of perception with LSD and other narcotics would rather indoctrinate our children.
 Crick was pushing occultism and Freemasonry for the uninitiated.